159. The Principles of Seeking to Be Perfected

 from “People Who Can Be Absolutely Obedient Toward God’s Practicality Are Those Who Truly Love God” in The Word Appears in the Flesh

-No matter how God works or what kind of environment you are in, you will be able to pursue life, pursue the development of God’s work in you, and pursue the truth.
+No matter how God works or what kind of environment you are in, you will be able to pursue life, seek to have God’s work carried out within you, and pursue the truth.
 You will have an understanding of God’s actions and you will be able to act according to the truth.
 This is your genuine faith, and this shows that you have not lost hope in God.
-You will still seek the truth in refinement, you will be able to truly love God and will not develop doubts of Him.
+You will still pursue the truth in refinement, you will be able to truly love God and will not develop doubts of Him.
 No matter what He does, you will still practice the truth to satisfy Him, and you will be able to deeply seek out His will and be considerate of His will.
 Only this is true faith in God.
 Before, when God said that you would reign as a king, you loved Him, and when He openly showed Himself to you, you pursued Him.
 But now God is hidden, you cannot see Him, and troubles have come upon you.
 At this time, do you lose hope in God?
 So at all times you must pursue life and seek to satisfy God’s will.
 This is called genuine faith, and it is the truest and most beautiful kind of love.

 It used to be that people would all make their resolutions in front of God and say: “No matter who doesn’t love God, I must love Him.”
 But now, you are faced with refinement.
 It is not in line with your notions, so you lose faith in God.
 Is this genuine love?
 You have read many times about the deeds of Job—have you forgotten about them?
 True love can only take shape from within faith.
 You develop real love for God through your refinements, in your actual experiences you are considerate of God’s will through your faith, and through faith you forsake your own flesh and pursue life—this is what people should do.
 If you do this you will be able to see God’s actions, but if you lack faith you will not be able to, and you will not be able to experience His work.
 If you want to be used and perfected by God, you must be possessed of everything: the will to suffer, faith, endurance, obedience, as well as the ability to experience the work of God, gain a grasp on His will, and be considerate of His sorrow.
 Perfecting a person is not easy, and every single refinement that you experience requires your faith and love.
 If you want to be perfected by God, just hitting the streets is not enough, and only expending yourself for God is not enough either.
 You must possess many things to be able to become someone who is perfected by God.
 When you face sufferings you must be able to not consider the flesh and not complain against God.
 When God hides Himself from you, you must be able to have the faith to follow Him, to maintain your previous love without allowing it to falter or disappear.
 No matter what God does, you must submit to His design, and be more willing to curse your own flesh than to complain against Him.
 When you are faced with trials you must satisfy God in spite of any reluctance to part with something you love, or bitter weeping.
 Only this can be called true love and faith.
 No matter what your actual stature is, you must first possess the will to suffer hardship as well as true faith, and you must have the will to forsake the flesh.
 You should be willing to personally endure hardships and suffer losses to your personal interests in order to satisfy God’s will.
 You must also have a heart of regretting yourself, that you weren’t able to satisfy God in the past, and be able to regret yourself now.
 Not a single one of these can be lacking and God will perfect you through these things.
 If you lack these conditions, you cannot be perfected.